-On this day in 1752, Benjamin Franklin flies a kite during a thunderstorm and collects a charge in a Leyden jar when the kite is struck by lightning, enabling him to demonstrate the electrical nature of lightning.
+On June 10, 1752, Benjamin Franklin was said to have flown a kite during a thunderstorm to collect ambient electrical charge in a Leyden jar, enabling him to demonstrate the connection between lightning and electricity.
 Franklin became interested in electricity in the mid-1740s, a time when much was still unknown on the topic, and spent almost a decade conducting electrical experiments.
 He coined a number of terms used today, including battery, conductor and electrician.
 He also invented the lightning rod, used to protect buildings and ships.

 Franklin died at age 84 on April 17, 1790, in Philadelphia.
 He remains one of the leading figures in U.S. history.